My essays about healthy relationships with God, others, & yourself.

 I recently did some brainstorming with a group of grown children about positive ways their parents influenced them and here are Five Optimizers of Influence we came up with.

-2. Relate positively.
+2. Avoid Relational Walls.
 Fostering a mutually respectful relationship with your kids will give them reason to follow you.

 3. Cultivate Trust.
 Convincing them that they are important to you, that they safe around you, and that your goal is their well being is a solid foundation for influencing them.

-4. Verbalize values.
+4. Verbalize Values.
 Kids can’t process things we neglect to talk about.
 The world will inform them about everything we don’t.
-We need to get in the “first word” to give them context and perspective on what matters to us.
+We need to get in the “first word” to give them context and perspective on what matters to us and reasonably protect them from destructive voices.

 Maintaining Parental Control is not the answer.